NYC Subway Shooter Frank James Case Breakdown! *NEW Info*

 But okay.

-So here's the Verizonto Bridge, my friends.
+So here's the Verrazano Bridge, my friends.

-I'm gonna pull this up for y'all.
+I'm going to pull this up for y'all.

 It was the longest suspension bridge in the world until it was surpassed by something.

-It spans the Narrows, a body of water linking the relatively enclosed upper New York Bay with Lower New York Bay and Atlantic Ocean.
+It spans the Narrows, a body of water linking the relatively enclosed upper New York Bay with lower New York Bay and Atlantic Ocean.

 So here it is right here, guys.